 When you decide to sell your New York home, you might try to sell it yourself, or you might hire a real estate broker to help you.
-If you hire a broker, you will have a close working relationship with that person, and he or she will learn a lot about the property – thus raising the question, how much information can and should your broker share with prospective buyers?
+If you hire a broker, you will have a close working relationship with that person, who will learn a lot about the property.
+This raises the question: How much information about your property can and should your broker share with prospective buyers?
 This article will explore that question.

 Do one or both of the brokers have to tell the buyer about known defects, or take action to discover defects and report them?
 Let's take a detailed look at what the listing broker and the buyer's broker must discover and disclose to the buyer about the property.

 The New York courts' long tradition of applying the rule of "caveat emptor" or "let the buyer beware" to real estate transactions is changing.
 Under "caveat emptor," the buyer was responsible for inspecting and finding defects in the property before the purchase, and the listing brokers generally had no duty to disclose information about property defects.

 However, exceptions have long been a part of New York's legal approach.
 If the listing broker passed information about the property from the seller to the buyer that the broker actually knew was false, or if the listing broker omitted material facts about known defects, the listing broker could be liable to the buyer for damages; but only if the misinformation, or omitted information, was material to the buyer's decision to purchase the property and the buyer relied upon the listing broker's statements in making the final purchase decision.
 If the buyer's inspection revealed any information that could lead to knowledge of property defects, the buyer could not claim reliance on the broker's statements.